 KnownHost: This is where I hosted the bulk of my websites for many years.
 I used VPS level 2 and 3, and had about 20 websites on my server.
 I never experienced downtime.
 Their response time was usually less than 5 minutes via email, and their support team is extremely helpful.
 I find their WHM (web host managing) setup a pretty confusing, plus you still have to use cPanel (also confusing) but their support staff is very accommodating.

 Kinsta: Kinsta hosting is ridiculously good.
 I'll never go back to anything else.
-They have super fast hosting, free CDN, way-better-than-cPanel alternative, and a continual live chat where you can ask questions and get help almost instantly.
+They have super fast hosting which includes a free CDN and a continual live chat where you can ask questions and get help almost instantly.
 My sites are faster than ever and their tools make running my business a bit easier.

 For a beginner, you won't pay that much.
 Their basic tier is $30/month.
 However, you only get one website.
 For five websites you pay $100.
 Keep in mind that if your traffic takes off, you will have to upgrade to plans which allow for that.
 They use more resources to keep your site up, so you pay more.
 The free CDN (which makes your website load faster for worldwide visitors) makes it worth it though. ==> Sign Up Here